Townsville City, Queensland: Built environment

 The dominant land use in the Townsville CBD (Central Business District) is commercial but with a growing residential aspect.
 Office buildings include Northtown Office Tower, Verde Tower (Queensland State Government), 420 on Flinders (Ergon Energy and National Australia Bank, and Central Plaza (Drake International).
 Some companies that have offices in the CBD include Wilmar International, RID Insect Repellent, Suncorp Insurance, Adani Australia.

 Townsville City is home to many regional offices of government organisations as well as many private companies, serving as a hub for northern Queensland.
 There has been extensive construction in the city centre over the last 20 years.
 As of 2020 some new projects include Flinders Lane, a new home for the Australian Taxation Office and recently completed is the Queensland Country Bank Stadium that opened 29 February 2020 with a concert by Elton John.
 In coming years new projects under construction will include new offices for the Great Barrier Reef Marine Park Authority, a new access stairway to Castle Hill, and completion of the Townsville Courthouse upgrade.

 Amenities

-CityLibraries Townsville operates a public library in Flinders Street.
+CityLibraries Townsville operates a public library at 280 Flinders Street.

-The suburb is home to the Perc Tucker Gallery and Umbrella Studio for Contemporary Arts.
+Perc Tucker Gallery is at 253-259 Flinders Street.
+It exhibits a wide range of art, but with a special focus on North Queensland artists.